 HOW DOES SPEARS’ WORK?

-With a fortune of nearly $60 million comes secrecy, and the court closely guarded the inner workings of Spears’ conservatorship.
+With a fortune of more than $50 million comes secrecy, and the court closely guards the inner workings of Spears’ conservatorship.

 Some aspects have been revealed in documents.
-The conservatorship had the power to restrict her visitors.
-It arranged and oversaw visits with her two teenage sons, whose father has full custody.
-It took out restraining orders in her name to keep away interlopers deemed shady.
+The conservatorship has the power to restrict her visitors.
+It arranges and oversees visits with her two teenage sons, whose father has full custody.
+It can take out restraining orders in her name, which it has used more than once to keep away interlopers deemed shady.

 Spears also said she had been denied the right to get married or have another child, but she has since gotten engaged to longtime boyfriend Sam Asghari.

-The ultimate power in the conservatorship fell to Los Angeles Superior Court Judge Brenda Penny.
-She used it on Friday to end it.
+The ultimate power in the conservatorship, and the sole power to end it, falls to Los Angeles Superior Court Judge Brenda Penny.

-Before his suspension in September, her father James Spears had the lion’s share of day-to-day power over his daughter’s choices for 13 years.
+Before his suspension, her father James Spears had the lion’s share of day-to-day power over his daughter’s choices for 13 years.
 In 2019, he gave up the role of conservator over her life decisions, maintaining control only over her finances.
-His replacement, John Zabel, now has a few minimal administrative powers to move Britney Spears’ money around as power over it transitions back to her.
+He has now been now been replaced by John Zabel, an accountant chosen by Britney Spears and her attorney.

-Jodi Montgomery, a court-appointed professional, acted as conservator over her personal matters from 2019 until Friday.
-Her agreement was key when the termination finally came.
+Jodi Montgomery, a court-appointed professional, has acted as conservator over her personal matters since 2019.

-Some fans objected to the conservatorship soon after it began.
+Some fans have objected to the conservatorship since shortly after it began.
 But the movement, and the #FreeBritney hashtag, truly took hold early in 2019, when some believed she was being forced into a mental health hospital against her will.

-They pored over her social media posts to extract clues about her well-being and protested outside the courthouse at every hearing.
+They pored over her social media posts to extract clues about her well-being, and coalesced into a movement that has arguably shifted public opinion.